Frequently Asked Questions

 - At any time since you turned 13, were both your parents deceased, were you in foster care or were a dependent or ward of the court?

-- Are you or were you an emancipated minor or in legal guardianship as determined by a court in you state of legal residence?
+- Are you or were you an emancipated minor or in legal guardianship as determined by a court in your state of legal residence?

-- At any time after July 1, 2009 did the director of a runaway or homeless youth basic center or transitional living program determine that you were an unaccompanied youth who was homeless or were self supporting and at risk of being homeless?
+- At any time on or after July 1, 2015 did the director of a runaway or homeless youth basic center or transitional living program determine that you were an unaccompanied youth who was homeless or were self supporting and at risk of being homeless?

 If you cannot answer "yes" to one of the above questions, you are considered dependent and must include your parents' financial information when you file your FAFSA.
 If you are independent under the above guidelines, The Cooper Union reserves the right to request your parents' tax return.